arorrashivani/dsa-with-javascript/Practice/linked list/reverse-a-linked-list .md

 ```
 Time Complexity: O(N), Visiting every node of the linked list of size N.
 Auxiliary Space: O(N), Space is used to store the nodes in the stack.
-Space Complexity: O(N) We use a stack to store the values of the linked list, and in the worst case, the stack will have all N values,  ie. storing the complete linked list.
+Space Complexity: O(N) We use a stack to store the values of the linked list,
+and in the worst case, the stack will have all N values,ie. storing the complete linked list.
 ```

 ## Reverse a linked list by Iterative Method